 It is all about the fresh water herring that used to be so abundant in this fast moving, turbulent river.
 Sally and Leslie Gardner have been the owners of the Cypress Grill for 34 years.
 Crystal McLaurin along with family members and a staff of eight folks help Miss Sally in the kitchen.

-This is a family business; their five-year-old granddaughter Summer will tell you right off that she is the manager and I believe her!
+This is a family business; their granddaughter Summer will tell you right off that she is the manager and I believe her!

 For the past few years the herring population has dwindled dramatically and currently there is a moratorium on catching herring in the Roanoke.